namu-sampath/project-01/README.md

 ## What would I do differently next time?
 If given more time to pursue this project, I would've reached out to each of the streaming platforms to request viewers' TV watching information as it related to my analysis.
-I would have also tried to delve into imdB's and Letterbox'd's APIs to take a look at whether my reviews reflect those of a greater audience.
+I would have also tried to delve into IMDb's and Letterbox'd's APIs to take a look at whether my reviews reflect those of a greater audience.